tjohn07/us_census_income/README.md

  The model that I felt gave me the strongest understanding of what was happening under the hood was a LogisticRegression model.
 However, the strongest performing model was a RandomForest model, which gave me a well fit model hovering around 99% accuracy for both training and testing data, and an f1 score of .9.

-*The baseline model assumes a 93% accuray score, based on the majority class.
+*The baseline model assumes a 93% accuracy score, based on the majority class.

 |Model|Train Accuracy|Test Accuracy|Recall|F1 Score|
 |---|---|---|---|---|